(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 There’s a whole country out there:

 Tobacco was the produce of choice then.
 But it was a demanding crop—the hours were long in the sowing, weeding and harvesting and the work was back-breaking for the slaves and the indentured servants.
-Most of all, tobacco leached resources out of the earth, and the fields turned infertile after four years of growing.
+Most of all, tobacco leached resources out of the earth, and the fields turned infertile after four years of farming.

 So, the plantation owners and farmers moved out westward from Chesapeake Bay over the next century and a half after John Smith’s exploration.